dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 **Figure 4-7.** The *packages.config* file.

-After upgrading to the new *.csproj* file format, you can migrate *packages.config* in class library projects using Visual Studio.
+You can migrate *packages.config* in class library projects using Visual Studio.
 This functionality doesn't work with ASP.NET projects, however.
 [Learn more about migrating *packages.config* to `<PackageReference>` in Visual Studio](/nuget/consume-packages/migrate-packages-config-to-package-reference).
 If you have a large number of projects to migrate, [this community tool may help](https://github.com/MarkKharitonov/NuGetPCToPRMigrator).
+If you're using a tool to migrate the project file to the new format, you should do that after you've finished migrating all NuGet references to use `<PackageReverence>`.

 ## Create new ASP.NET Core project